 Air frying is a dry cooking method much like roasting, baking, grilling, and frying.
 Compared to deep frying, the air frying process puts emphasis on water to create steam, instead of submersing foods in fatty oil, which has nearly doubled in cost and poses a safety risk for employees.
 There are three cooking periods with air frying to get a crispy brown, golden delicious product.
 What happens in each stage dictates the temperature at which to cook the product and the settings it needs:

 - Settling period: This step starts with a sudden expulsion of steam at 212˚F, which is caused when the water releasing from the product comes in contact with oil.
-In air frying, oil is used as an ingredient rather than a cooking medium.
-This steam then surrounds the food.
+In air frying, oil is used as an ingredient rather than a cooking medium, since adding fat transfers energy quicker.
+High heat and air flow rid the water from the product, converting it to steam which then surrounds the food.
 In the case of a fryer, the product isn’t even touching the fryer yet during this stage.